open205/toolkit-205/web/markdown-content/about.md

 Review copies of Standard 205P are available until July 29, 2020 at [ASHRAE’s online review portal](https://osr.ashrae.org/default.aspx).

-Standard 205 defines the term representation to mean a Concise Binary Object Representation (CBOR) file conforming to a JSON schema defined by a human-readable (text) document called a representation specification.
+Standard 205 defines the term *representation* to mean a Concise Binary Object Representation (CBOR) file conforming to a JSON schema defined by a human-readable (text) document called a *representation specification*.
 Representation specifications are included in Standard 205P appended as an open-ended set.

 Standard 205 structure and application can be visualized as follows: